Market Sentiment Indicator: The Trend Indicator

 Market Sentiment Indicator: Trend Indicator is At the Top

-Blue arrows indicate buy signals based on the trend indicator, and red arrows indicate sell signals based on the trend indicator.
+Our goal is to determine the trend in advance of the event.
+To illustrate this point, let’s look at real-time examples of the trend indicator in action.
+Blue arrows indicate buy signals based on the trend indicator, and red arrows indicate sell signals.
 As you will see from the numerous examples below, we are not looking to spot the ultimate bottom or top.
 In most cases, the signal turned bullish before a base was in place and bearish before a top was in place.

 Market Sentiment Indicator: Not Trend Line Drawing

+The trend indicator is not the same as Drawing Trend Lines.
 If you were applying the principles of trend line investing, you would have waited for SOHU to break out above the black downtrend line (the breakout point indicated by the green arrow).
 However, the trend indicator turned bullish almost three years earlier and generated additional buy signals, as shown by the blue arrows.
-The trend indicator allows you to lock in significantly larger profits while focusing on the actual trend at hand instead of trading based on news or wrong perceptions.
+The trend indicator allows you to lock in significantly larger profits while focusing on the current trend instead of trading based on news or wrong perceptions.

 Tactical Investor's Key Strategy